-When looking for scholarships it is important to dedicate time and effort into finding the opportunities that are out there for you.
+Dedicate some time and effort to finding the scholarship opportunities that are available to you.
 Think about your network.
 Scholarships can come from many outside sources and can be associated with an organization you or your parents belong to or from a foundation or a place of employment.
-In most cases these funds are offered to help you with your studies, and your SJSU Study Abroad experience is part of that journey.
+In most cases these funds are offered to help you with your studies, and your SJSU study abroad experience is part of that journey.
 Look for scholarships and aid given by outside agencies such as:

 - Labor unions

 - Service groups like Rotary, Lions, Kiwanis, E.O., Zonta, Soroptomist, etc.

 - Community interactions (bank, credit union, grocery store, department store, coffee house)

 - Professional organizations in your major, i.e. “Society of Women Engineers”